Do you want to set up WordPress push notifications on your website?

 Let’s first create a PushEngage account and connect it to our website.

 1. Install the PushEngage Plugin

-To install the plugin, go to the WordPress dashboard and go to the plugins page.
-Search for PushEngage and install the plugin.
-Make sure you also activate it.
-If you are not sure how to, check out our step-by-step guide on how to install a WordPress plugin.
+If you are not sure how to find it, check out our step-by-step guide on how to install a WordPress plugin.

 Once you’ve got the plugin installed, you can proceed to create a free account on PushEngage and link it to the plugin.

 2. Create a Free Account on PushEngage

 In this step, we’ll create your account and connect it to WordPress.